alienresident/sakai-portal-assets/documentation/Adding-Sass-to-Sakai.md

 		tool.scss
 		tool-ie.scss
 	styleguide/
-	build-script.sh
+	sakai_compass_compile.rb
 ```

-The build script will be used to generate the css for the various example skins.
+The compile script will be used to generate the css for the various example skins.
 Skin specific values will be controlled in the `morpheus-master/sass/_configurations.scss` and this will pull in variations from the `morpheus-master/sass/theme` directory.

 ```
 morpheus-master/